-Next up, on August 7th and 8th I'll be at Art in the Park at Schouler Park in North Conway, NH.
+My biggest outdoor event this Summer of 2022 is on August 6th and 7th.
+I'll be at Art in the Park at Schouler Park in North Conway, NH.
 This a big fine art fair for the area, with two days of art and music.
 It's the signature event of the Mt.
 Washington Valley Arts Association, and they put on a good show.
 About 60 artists and craftspeople will be showing work in watercolors, oils and acrylics, photography, ceramics, sculpture, mixed media and more.
-If you're in the valley that weekend it is a must-see event.
+If you're looking for fun things to do in North Conway, NH that weekend it is a must-see event.

-I hope to see you at one (or both!) events this summer!
-But... have you ever wonder what it's like behind the scenes at this kind of awesome outdoor art festival?
-I thought since I'll be at a few this summer, I'd share the process, in all it's glory and mess, from the artist's view.
+I hope to see you there!
+But... have you ever wondered what it's like behind the scenes at this kind of awesome outdoor art festival?
+I thought I'd share the process, in all it's glory and mess, from the artist's view.
 Summer art fairs may seem like magical tent villages that spring from the earth overnight, but there is so much planning and work that goes into making them a great day for all involved.
 I'm gonna go long here, so buckle up, buttercup.

 Next comes all of the prep work to create a display booth.
 It's a DIY situation, and every artist has their tried and true setups.
 As a painter, I need walls on which to hang work, plus I should have the work to hang!
 I may have plenty of paintings to offer at an event, or they may all be in a gallery or on display elsewhere, so the timing can affect what I have any given month.
 Hopefully, I've been painting steadily throughout the year and making art I'm proud to put out on display, so that there is a cohesive body of work for folks to see, and it draws them to my booth space to take a closer look.